pastrop/agents/agent-prototype/README.md

 ## Architecture Overview

-This prototype demonstrates a modular architecture with:
+This prototype demonstrates a modern, clean architecture with:

 - **Claude Agent**: Main agent implementation using Anthropic's Claude SDK
-- **MCP Server**: Local server providing tool access to the agent
+- **FastMCP Server**: Modern MCP server using FastMCP with integrated tools
-- **Placeholder Tools**: Example tools for web search, file operations, code analysis, data processing, and system info
+- **Tool Integration**: Tools defined directly in the server using decorators and docstrings
 - **Interactive Interface**: Command-line interface for chatting with the agent

 ## Project Structure